brainglobe/brainglobe.github.io/docs/source/blog/swc-female-rat-atlas.md

 Both atlases are available via the BrainGlobe Atlas API and can be used seamlessly with tools such as `brainreg`, `brainrender`, `napari`, and `brainrender-napari`.

-If you’re interested in using these atlases or collaborating on future developments, feel free to get in touch via the BrainGlobe GitHub or SWC
+If you’re interested in using these atlases or collaborating on future developments, feel free to [get in touch](/contact).